AgesoftOSS/EmbedSys/README.md

 **Keyboard:**

-This application is designed to be used without a keyboard that's why we recomend to avoid running this software in a machine with a keyword.
+This application is designed to be used without a keyboard that's why we recomend to avoid running this software in a machine with a keyword because we only could disable alt + f4!

 **Autorun:**